 You may feel hard, sharp protrusions near the surgical sites.
 These are likely the bony walls that support the now-removed tooth.
 These will usually smooth out spontaneously but can be removed if they persist.
 Keep your lips moist with ointment such as Vaseline to avoid dry, cracking skin.
 Sore throats are uncommon due to swollen jaw and neck muscles.
 This should subside in roughly 2-3 days.

-If extraction becomes necessary, the dental team at Smiles at Lakewood Ranch will provide the safest, most comfortable extraction procedure possible.
-Even though many fear getting their wisdom teeth removed, you can expect considerate, efficient dental care from our team.
-For more information on wisdom teeth removal, or to schedule an appointment in Lakewood Ranch, Florida, call us at .
+If extraction becomes necessary, the experienced team of providers at Smiles at Lakewood Ranch will perform the safest, most comfortable extraction procedure possible.
+Even though many fear getting their wisdom teeth removed, you can expect considerate, efficient, quality care from our team.
+For more information on the process for wisdom teeth removal, or to schedule an appointment to have your wisdom teeth removed, call us at 941-216-3803 today!